NCEAS/morpho/README.txt

   2. Compliance with Ecological Metadata Language
   3. Powerful metadata search for data on the network or locally
   4. Comprehensive revision control for changing data and metadata
-  5. Easy-to-use collaboration features via the KNB system
+  5. Easy-to-use collaboration features via the DataONE network

 **************************************************